 “Mister Fox,” she said, “I am losing my glow, fading away.
 Do you know anyone who can help me?”

 It just so happened that the Fox did know someone who could help—a powerful Sorceress, one who was wise and knew all sorts of potions and magic.
 It was said the Sorceress could cure any illness or malady.
 Even better, her palace was in the very forest Little Star traveled through!
-And the Fox saw that Little Star was brave and pure of heart, and that she was hospitable and polite.
+The Fox saw that Little Star was brave and pure of heart, hospitable and polite.
 So he decided to help her.

 “Follow me,” the Fox said.
 “And I will lead you to a Sorceress who can help.”